sccrosby/PythonOceanLessons/README.md

 0. [01_PythonAndColabIntroduction.ipynb](01_PythonAndColabIntroduction.ipynb): This python notebook is a brief introduction to basic python commands and scripting inside Jupyter or Colab notebooks.
 If students are new to scripting in python I recommend reviewing this notebook with them.

-1. Lesson_CoastalUpwelling: Student lesson/activity to illustrate the mechanics of upwelling along the U.S. Washington Coastline using observations collected by the Washington OOI endurance array.
-See the instructor guide, [InstructorGuide](Lesson_CoastalUpwelling/02_InstructorGuide.md).
+1. Lesson_CoastalTransport: Student lesson/activity to illustrate the mechanics of upwelling and downwelling along the U.S. Washington Coastline using observations collected by the Washington OOI endurance array.
+See the instructor guide, [InstructorGuide](Lesson_CoastalTransport/02_InstructorGuide.md).

 2. Lesson_EstuaryCirculation: Student lesson/activity to explore estuary exchange (residual) circulation with model-data from University of Washington's Live Ocean Salish Sea hydrodynamic model.
 See the instructor guide, [InstructorGuide](Lesson_EstuaryCirculation/04_InstructorGuide.md).